 Something weird is happening at our house.
 Our baby is eating solids and she actually likes all kinds of foods!
-I’m so thrilled and I’ve been trying to think outside the box and give her more variety in the “finger foods” department.
+I’m so thrilled and I’ve been trying to think outside the box and come up with more finger foods for baby and toddler.
 This is our ticket.
 Our time.
 We must introduce her to finger foods in all their variety before little miss toddler starts brainwashing her with her silly ideas.

 The race has begun.
 Who can influence her most over the next several months?
 Toddler vs. Parents.

 Do you feel like you’re on a reality T.V. show yet???
-Well, just in case your life sounds similar…here is a list of ideas I have brainstormed (These are also my favorite).
+Well, just in case your life sounds similar…here is a list of ideas I have brainstormed (These are also my favorite) as good options for finger foods for toddlers.
 I would love to hear any added ideas!

 ***Disclaimer: (don’t you love how everything has to have disclaimers in today’s world)?
 I AM NOT A PEDIATRICIAN.
 Please consult your pediatrician for individual recommendations and concerns.
 This post is for informational purposes only.
 In no way do I intend to give you personal dietary recommendations for your child.
 I also have no way of predicting the age or amount of teeth for each of your children.
 Please cut up finger foods according to the age and development of your child.
 Also, there are going to be things on here that you might never feed your children, this list is meant to be general and apply to households in the masses 🙂 I try to avoid processed foods, but occasionally they have been real lifesavers.